-As of December 31, 2021 and 2020, the investment properties have a total fair value of \$\mathbb{P}13.00\$ million and \$\mathbb{P}12.71\$ million, respectively.
+As of December 27, 2022 and December 31, 2021, the investment properties have a total fair value of \$\textstyle{P}13.00\$ million for both periods.
 The values were arrived using the market approach.
 This approach requires establishing of comparable property by reducing reasonable comparative sales and offerings to a common denominator.
 This is done by adjusting the differences between the property and those sales and listings regarded as comparable.
 The fair values of the properties are based on valuations performed by Colliers International Philippines, Inc., an accredited independent appraiser, on December 31, 2021.
 Colliers International Philippines, Inc. is a specialist in valuing these types of investment properties.